The Buchan School: Houses

+Ivar and Somerled which were represented by gold and purple.
+These were discontinued after the school ceased to have any boarding facilities.

 The Buchan Badge

 The School has its own award system - the Buchan Badge.
 This is awarded to pupils in Prep. (years 3-6) The award is based on the Duke of Edinburgh Award Scheme.
 Each pupil must take part in, and complete each of the sections of the award; Physical Activity, Country Craft or Field Craft and a Service.

 Motto

 The motto of The Buchan is Fortior Qui Melior, which means "The Braver The Better".